 In May 2014, the IWT made a submission to the National Peatlands Strategy.
 Available to download here.

-National Peatlands Strategy Press Release with a synopsis of our recommendations and findings.
+IWT Submission to the National Peatlands Strategy with a synopsis of our recommendations and findings.